The September Sarasota Events Calendar includes the best listing of fun things to do in Sarasota, Florida and around the sun coast.

 September 23 - 25, 2016: It's the 5th Annual Suncoast Spearfishing Challenge.
 The event is hosted by The Seafood Shack Restaurant and Marina and benefits a new charity each year.
 Each year, for this exciting underwater hunt and challenge, there is free entry for Military, Fire, EMS and Law Enforcement personnel.
 Weigh in will be on September 25 starting at 10:30 a.m.
 The Seafood Shack Restaurant and Marina, 4110 127th Street West, Cortez, FL.
 Get all the details including sign up and registration by clicking here.
 September Sarasota Events on Escape-to-Sarasota.

-September 23 - 25, 2016: A little road trip is in order for some family fun for the Annual Fisherman's Village Pirate Festival in Punta Gorda.
+September 23 - 25, 2016: This event is listed as on "hiatus" for 2017.
+A little road trip is in order for some family fun for the Annual Fisherman's Village Pirate Festival in Punta Gorda.
 Featured will be vendors and unique treasures in the shaded breezeways, hear the thunder of cannons near by, see the Pirate Flotilla & Invasion.
 Plus there's a living history pirate encampment along with interactive games, see Blackbeard's Pirate Ship and more!
 Fri: Noon - 6 p.m., Sat: 10 a.m. - 8 p.m., Sun: 11 a.m. - 5 p.m.
 Festival admission is free.
 Voluntary $2 contribution welcome.
 Fisherman's Village, Punta Gorda, 1200 W Retta Esplanade #57A, Punta Gorda, FL.
 There's also an Adults Only Pirate's Ball on Friday 9/23/16 from 8 p.m. - 11 p.m. with advance tickets available.
 Click here for more info.

 September 24, 2016: Take part in Sarasota's 23rd Annual National Public Lands Day for the removal of nuisance exotic plants and picking up trash and other debris.
 What to wear: Field appropriate clothes (or old clothes that can get dirty), closed-toe and closed-heel shoes such as hiking boots or old sneakers that may get wet, sunblock, hat, sunglasses and insect repellent.
 What to bring: Volunteers are encouraged to bring loppers, clippers or shears.
 Bring your own work gloves, extra drinking water and insect repellent.
 National Public Lands Day is the nation’s largest hands-on volunteer effort to improve and enhance America’s public lands.
 9 a.m. - noon.
 Pinecraft Park, 1420 Gilbert Avenue, Sarasota.
 Volunteers should register in advance.
 Click here for registration and more info.
 September Sarasota Events on Escape-to-Sarasota